Flag of Fiji: 2005 proposal

-On 30 November 2005, Fiji's Great Council of Chiefs called for the restoration of the country's full Coat of Arms to the flag, including two warrior figures on either side of the shield, along with an outrigger canoe at the top and the national motto, Rerevaka na kalou ka doka na tui ("Fear God and honour the Queen") below it.
+On 30 November 2005, Fiji's Great Council of Chiefs called for the restoration of the country's full coat of arms to the flag, including two warrior figures on either side of the shield, along with an outrigger canoe at the top and the national motto, Rerevaka na kalou ka doka na tui ("Fear God and honour the Queen") below it.

 2015 proposals

-On 3 February 2015, Prime Minister Frank Bainimarama confirmed that the flag of Fiji would be replaced.
+On 3 February 2015, Prime Minister Frank Bainimarama confirmed a project to replace the national flag.
 He announced that a national competition to design the new flag would be held, with the aim of hoisting this flag on 11 October 2015, the 45th anniversary of independence.
 During the competition, over 2,000 designs were submitted, before a final shortlist of 23 was selected by Fiji's National Flag Committee on 9 June 2015.
 However, on 17 August 2016, Bainimarama publicly announced that the government was abandoning plans to change the flag.
-The decision was directly caused by the country winning its first ever olympic gold medal that month, which spurred celebrations using the current flag.
+The decision was directly caused by the country's winning of its first ever Olympic gold medal that month, which spurred celebrations using the current flag.